GaganovAlexander/fin-stat-data-analyze-backend/README.md

 ___
 ## Run
 ___
-**Before running there and in test part you should always activate venv by running tis command in the project directory**
+**Before running there and in test part you should always activate venv by running this command in the project directory**
 ### For Windows
 ```
 ./venv/bin/activate.bat